- Search The Registry

 Lazer Sidelsky was born on this date in 1911.
 He was a white-Jewish South African lawyer and activist.

 Sidelsky was born in Ermelo, South Africa; in the former Eastern Transvaal province, where his parents farmed.
-Like the majority of Jewish families in South Africa, they were refugees from the early 20th-century pogroms in Lithuania and other Baltic States.
+Like the majority of Jewish families in South Africa, they were refugees from the early 20th-century pogroms in Lithuania and the other Baltic States.
 He graduated in law at the University of the Witwatersrand in Johannesburg after helping to finance his studies by playing the violin in a jazz band.
 His life of activism was directed through his business dealings.

 “Laz” Sidelsky’s reasons for financing Black homes were not philanthropic or politically motivated.
 He was a shrewd businessman and at one stage chairman of the former Union Stock Exchange.
 He believed strongly in dealing fairly with people of any color and was appalled at the way in which some big law firms in Johannesburg exploited their Black clients.
 When he engaged Nelson Mandela in his first legal job as an articled clerk he advised him and gave him a suit that he’d wear for the next five years.